mantidproject/mantid/dev-docs/source/CondaPackageManager.rst

 ---------------------------

 The nightly pipelines can sometimes fail for obscure reasons, seemingly unrelated to the changes made within Mantid.
-In this case, it is probable that a Conda dependency has had an update, and the new update is "Broken" (if its a minor or patch update) or no longer compatible with Mantid (if it is a major update).
+In this case, it is probable that a Conda dependency has updated, and the new update is "Broken" (if it is a minor or patch update) or no longer compatible with Mantid (if it is a major update).

 To find the dependency which has changed, you can run the ``tools/Jenkins/dependency_spotter.py`` script.
-This script takes two build numbers, and optionally the OS label, the pipeline name, and the name of the file to compare.
+This script takes two Jenkins build numbers, and optionally the OS label, the pipeline name, and the name of the file to compare.
 It will then output the changes in Conda package versions used in the two builds, if there are any.
-An few examples on how to use it:
+A few examples on how to use it:

 .. code-block:: sh